Skip to content

 What we don't like:

-If you're after a stylish new family SUV and want something a little left-field compared to the Volkswagens and Skodas of this world, you could do worse than pick the new Peugeot e-3008.
-The e-3008 is the first version of the all-new Peugeot 3008, which will also be available as a hybrid and plug-in hybrid.
+If you're after a stylish new family SUV and want something a little left-field compared to the Volkswagens and Skodas of this world, you could do worse than pick the new Peugeot 3008.
+Especially because now the 3008 offers two hybrid versions and a fully electric e-3008 that just so happens to be one of the longest-range electric cars on the market.

 Things are a little more traditional around the back with the three-claw light signature in the tail lights, though you only get one orange flashing indicator light on each side in Allure models, while in GT models you get three orange – you guessed it – claws.

-The electric version we're reviewing here promises 326 miles of range from its entry-level 73kWh battery, and an impressive 435 miles from the larger 98kWh version.
+The electric version promises 326 miles of range from its entry-level 73kWh battery, or 435 miles from the larger 98kWh version.
 Impressive figures for sure, but a top-spec GT version with the smaller battery will run you close to £50,000, so you'd hope you're getting a lot of car for your money…

-Room in the back of the e-3008 is decent, while the 520-litre boot is plenty big enough for family holidays, but the sloping roofline means you can't pack quite as much in as you might in the previous, boxier 3008.
+Room in the back of the 3008 is decent, while the 520-litre boot is plenty big enough for family holidays, but the sloping roofline means you can't pack quite as much in as you might in the previous, boxier 3008.
+There’s always the bigger, seven-seat Peugeot 5008 if you need more space.

 The e-3008 does leave a little bit to be desired once you're out on the open road.
 The suspension jiggles you about in your seat, a reminder that the springs are coping with 2.1 tonnes of SUV.
 Yet there's plenty of body roll in faster corners too, and the tiny steering wheel often leaves you dialling in lock a bit faster than you anticipated, which means your passengers can lean out of their seats a bit.
 It's best as a gentle cruiser.